Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

+= TODO 1.3.1 =
+* Plugin will now attempt to block ALL emails if Domain Check option enabled and domain check fails.

 = 1.3.0 =
 * Plugin will display an error message if log file is not writeable when "Clear Log" is clicked.